Legal Update on Volunteer Clearances

 - To obtain/update your required clearances, please click on the links below:

 - Act 114: FBI Fingerprints (Effective 7/1/15, it is the protocol of QCSD that FBI clearances are required for all volunteers who have direct contact with children - the "10 year residency" exception no longer applies).
-IMPORTANT!
-Only FBI clearances from the Department of Education will be accepted.
+We will accept Department of Human Services FBI report only if it is less than 1 year old with "no record" indicated.

 - Additional Documents required: